Punk. Prophet. Genius. Billionaire. Traitor.

 We don’t know the ending right off the bat, but it’s an interesting film because it’s not just based on a true story, but based upon a real-life website that millions of people use everyday in all corners of the globe.
 How did an arrogant Harvard dropout become one of the world’s most famous people?
 How did this seemingly far-fetched idea catch on with so many people?
 All this and more is answered.

 Critics also took note of this unique cinematic achievement; The Social Network was nominated for eight Academy Awards and took home three (Best Adapted Screenplay, Best Film Editing, and Best Original Score), and the film currently has a 96% rating on Rotten Tomatoes.
-The film also took home the Golden Globe for Best Motion Picture – Drama.
+It also took home the Golden Globe for Best Motion Picture – Drama.

-The film ends with titles that inform us of the legal aftermath.
+The Social Network ends with titles that inform us of the legal aftermath.
 Eduardo settled for an unspecified amount of money, and his name was restored as co-founder of Facebook.
 The Winklevoss twins, who went on to compete in rowing at the 2008 Beijing Olympics, settled for $65,000 and signed a non-disclosure agreement.
 The social media world was forever changed by these trials and their resulting changes.

 And therein lies the greatest irony of this story: that Mark Zuckerberg created a “social” media site despite being an anti-social tool who alienated everyone around him.